Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/04_shoot_projectiles/index.md

 ### Shooting the projectile

 Now we can update the player to shoot the projectile when the player presses the left mouse button.
-We will introduce a cooldown mecanism to avoid the player to shoot too many projectiles at once.
+We will introduce a cooldown mechanism to prevent the player from firing too many projectiles at once.

-Note that the player will now receive a reference to the ``Game1`` class, so that it can call ``Game1.AddProjectile``.
+Note that the player will now receive a reference to the `Game1` class so that it can call `Game1.AddProjectile`.

 ```csharp
 class Player : Entity